 Each phase has dangers:

-- YELLOW: The danger here is that you will just give up.
+- YELLOW: The danger here is giving up.
 This is the most frustrating part of doing something new, with plenty of failure and little or no recognition of what you are trying to do.
 The important thing here is just to keep going.

 - GREEN: The greatest danger here is getting a big head.
-Do not let your success or her praise cause you to slack off in other areas – you need to add this to the other things you do that she wants and needs.
-Another danger is to think you are owed something (see yesterday’s Say no to Quid Pro Quo).
+Do not let your success or her praise cause you to slack off in other areas – you need to add this to the other ways you meet her wants and needs.
+Another danger is thinking you are owed something (see yesterday’s Say no to Quid Pro Quo).

 - RED: One danger here is backing off just before you master whatever it is you are doing.
 Another danger is slipping into autopilot, which means you won’t do as good a job.
-You might also just get so bored you stop doing whatever, or do it less, or not as well.
+You might also just get so bored you stop doing it, do it less often, or not do it as well.

 Do you see any of this in your past when you tried to improve your marriage?
 Do you tend to drop out in the yellow zone?
 Do you think too much of yourself in the green zone or think she owes you?
 Do you get to the red zone and drop what you are doing to start a new curve?

 Our year end giving push is in the yellow zone right now; we’ve had some wonderful gifts, but we have a long way to go.
 We are looking for 800 of you to give $5 a month, or $60 one time for the year, or half as many to give double that – $10 a month or $120 a year, or some mix of the two.
 A little bit of help from many of you would allow us to focus all our time on marriage ministry and do far more than we already do.
 Donate here – thanks!